UoMResearchIT/matlab-novice/episodes/03-loading_data.md

 ![](fig/loading-data_inflammation-data.png){alt='Information saved in each data file.'}

 But it is stored without the headers, as comma-separated values.
+Each line in the file corresponds to a row, and the value for each column is separated from its neighbours by a comma.
 The first few rows of our first file, `data/base/inflammation-01.csv`, look like this:

 ```